thegazelle-ad/gazelle-server/docs/dev-ops/setting-up-server.md

 # Initial Server Setup

 Here is [a really good guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04) for setting up an Ubuntu 16.04 server initially (which is what we use), this is the recommended guide to follow regardless of whether the current provider is Digital Ocean or not.

-Remember to also follow the link about "common UFW operations" at the bottom to allow http(s) connections and possibly database connections from the staging server.
+> NOTE: Remember to also follow the link about "common UFW operations" at the bottom to allow http(s) connections and possibly database connections from the staging server (at the time of writing we don't do this though).

 It is also handy to run